RuiNeu/ImagefusionSPL/README.md

     Fusion.m-- global optimization based on ADMM;

-4. Possible bugs
+4. Possible bug

   'Error using conv2 N-D arrays are not supported.'
 When happens it, please run again.
 That happened that the commond doesn't run because color images do not tranfer into gray images.

 5. Tips